wojciech12/talk_tech_leadership_WIP/reading_materials.md

     4. Lead Tech
     5. Lead Business

 2. Go through all reading/watching materials topics that the TL discuss with new joiner in the first months.
-Review the 7-30-60-90 and discuss it with WB and your TL.
+Review the 7-30-60-90 and discuss it with your TL coach and your TL.
 Think about WHY, whether we could do sth better, different...

 3. Go through chapters  of https://www.amazon.com/Managers-Path-Leaders-Navigating-Growth/dp/1491973897